 Sometimes we recommend medicine as part of a child's behavior management plan.

 Some neurological conditions and illnesses may affect a child's vision.
 Our ophthalmologist assesses your child's vision and the way the muscles controlling eye movement work.
-He also assesses and treats problems of the optic nerve.
+The physician also assesses and treats problems of the optic nerve.

 Learn more about Ophthalmology.

 Our board-certified orthopedic surgeons are experts in evaluating and managing musculoskeletal problems in children.
-We treat conditions present at birth (congenital) and conditions that appear later in life.
+We treat conditions that are present at birth (congenital) and conditions that appear later in life.

-We care for patients needing surgical and non-surgical treatment.
-When needed, our neurosurgeons and orthopedic surgeons perform spine surgery together.
+We care for patients who need both surgical and non-surgical treatment.
+When needed, our neurosurgeons and orthopedic surgeons work together to perform spine surgery.

 Learn more about Orthopedics.

-Our radiologists provide routine and extensive imaging of the areas affected by brain, skull and spinal cord problems; they play an important role during diagnosis and treatment.
-Some of our neurosurgery patients' brain or spinal cord tumors require radiation as part of treatment.
+Our radiologists provide routine and extensive imaging of areas in the body affected by brain, skull and spinal cord problems.
+This team plays an important role during diagnosis and treatment.
+Some of our neurosurgery patients require radiation of their brain or spinal cord tumors as part of treatment.

 Children's radiation oncologists work with the University of Washington Department of Radiation Oncology to care for these patients.